GuidanceMantras/GuidanceMantras/README.md

 ### Brain
 - Learn how to train your brain
+- Learn to control your mind whole day and each day until your achieve something in your life and even after also

 ## Education
 - Education is just a part of five essentials in our life such as Air, Food, Water, Clothes
 - Learn the importance of education